cf020031308/agentDoc/readme.md

-# AGENTDOC 1                 2018-06-22                  1.4
+# AGENTDOC 1                 2019-04-13                  2.0

 ## NAME

-agentDoc - Document manager majored in cheatsheet and github wiki
+agentDoc - An agent which makes documents easy to be accessed, modified and searched.

 ## SYNOPSIS